Skip to main content

 Several things can cause calibration to drift:

-• Temperature extremes - Rubber seals expand and contract
+• Temperature extremes - Rubber seals expand and contract, shifting the calibration point

 • Dirty window tracks - Resistance causes the motor to misjudge position